qq7te/radical-product/src/_training_posts/2022-07-04-ethics-training.md

 iconTitleThreeSubtitleThree: /images/icon-training-1.png

-titleFour: Pricing and structure
+titleFour: What the training covers
 titleFourDescription: Get this ethics training for $ 7,500 for up to 15 people for training
 titleFourDescription2: This training is delivered in the following two sessions

 list:
-  - title: Radical Vision Statements
+  - title: Radical Vision Statements behind ethical products
-    copy: In this session we’ll look at Radical Vision Statements behind a few ethical products.
-After examining these examples you’ll craft a vision for your product as a team.
-The vision will help you define the change you want to bring about through your product and identify why the status quo is unacceptable.
+    copy: The vision will help you define the change you want to bring about through your product and identify why the status quo is unacceptable.
 You’ll also learn how you can use this vision for ethical decision-making while managing the reality of short-term business needs.
     img: "/images/vision.jpeg"
     learn: Learn why you need a Radical Vision Statement
     link: /vision/2021/03/19/vision-doesnt-have-to-be-hairy/
     session: session 1
+    sessionicon: /images/session-icons-pink/telescope.png

-  - title: You’ll develop a comprehensive strategy
+  - title: develop a comprehensive strategy to build ethical products to an equitable world
-    copy: You’ll develop a comprehensive strategy that helps you build ethical products that bring about a more equitable world.
-You’ll learn to be deliberate about addressing pain points of marginalized personas, consider whether your solutions are inclusive, and develop a business model that benefits the organization while avoiding collateral damage to society.
+    copy: You’ll learn to be deliberate about addressing pain points of marginalized personas, consider whether your solutions are inclusive, and develop a business model that benefits the organization while avoiding collateral damage to society.
 You’ll then learn how you can measure what matters by deriving metrics from your vision and strategy.
     img: "/images/ethics-session-2.png"
     learn: Learn why a RDCL Strategy is important
     link: /strategy/2022/03/21/three-characteristics-of-good-product-strategy/
     session: session 2
+    sessionicon: /images/session-icons-pink/route.png

 sessions: 2
+cost: "$ 7,500 "
+guide: Get the Product Ethics Training
 ---